 I wasn’t alone in my suspicions.
 Several others joined the chorus, calling out Stony Creek.
 Their Twitter feed came to life one day, politely tweeting at me, “Stephen, come on out and visit.
 I’ll buy you a beer.
 Ask your questions.
 There’s no conspiracy.
 SCB is just some folks following a dream.”
 “Stephen?”
 Who on Twitter uses proper names?!
 Ab InBev, that’s who!

 We demanded answers.
 Hell, one day when I was in the Stony Creek section of Branford, I even took a picture of the house where Stony Creek was supposedly officially headquartered.
 Because, and hoo-boy this was going to be HEE-larious!
 Because when I wrote up my page about the “brewery,” it sure would be funny to have a picture of a house on the Sound instead of an actually brewery.
 AMIRITE?!

 Then reality started punching me in the face.

-Michael Walsh, a Courant and blog beer writer did what I was too chicken to do and had a chat with Mr. Rodriguez.
+Michael Walsh, a Hartford Courant writer and beer blogger did what I was too chicken to do and had a chat with Mr. Rodriguez.
 The resulting blog piece was fair – and fairly probing.
 Reading it now, I just shake my head.
 At myself.
 Because, if you haven’t gleaned this by now, I’m a stupid idiot.